WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Photon-axion mixing in hollow-core photonic crystal fibers (HC-PCF)

 \subsection{Effective mode index of HC-PCF}

-From Eq.~\ref{eq:axion_mass} we can observe that the axion mass in resonance depends on the refractive index of the propagating mode.
-Here, we investigated the effective mode index for a HC-PCF configuration (see also Fig.~\ref{fig:hcf}B in the Appendix) by solving the Maxwell equations with the finite-element method (FEM).
+From Eq.~\ref{eq:axion_mass} we can observe that the resonance occurs for an axion mass which changes with the refractive index of the propagating mode.
+Here, we investigate the effective mode index for a HC-PCF configuration (see Fig.~\ref{fig:hcf}B) by solving the Maxwell equations with the finite-element method (FEM) with COMSOL.

 The effective mode index of the ground mode in a HC-PCF depends on parameters such as the core radius $R_c$, pressure $p$, and wavelength $\lambda$.
 In turn, the resonant conversion is limited to an axion mass close to the value given in Eq.~\ref{eq:axion_mass}.
 We consider the difference $\Delta n:=1-n_\mathrm{eff}$ and consequently for